webgefrickel/webgefrickel.de/public/content/1-contact/contact.en.md

 ## Availability

-I am available for smaller projects starting from August 2017
+I am available for all kinds of projects, small and huge, starting again from 2018.